Managing intrusive thoughts

 • Loneliness and isolation

 Spending a lot of time alone could lead to intrusive thoughts, especially following the pandemic.
 For example, you might experience intrusive thoughts as you socialise with others because you’re worried about what they might think of you.
+Click here to learn more about loneliness and mental health.

 How do I stop intrusive thoughts?